-Forgiveness is necessary because damage has been caused in you.
+Forgiveness is necessary because of the damage has been caused in you.
 Someone did something to you that caused some type of damage.
-It’s as if you are a car and someone smacked you with a sledge hammer, leaving a large hole in your fender.
+It’s as if you are a car and someone smacked you with a sledgehammer, leaving a large hole in your fender.
 Forgiveness is necessary because you’re damaged, physically and/or emotionally.

 While you’re holding onto un-forgiveness, you are not in any way hurting the offender, nor are you protecting yourself.
 The way you protect yourself is by erecting a proper boundary, by locking the door.
 But this doesn’t negate that fact that you still have damage, something has been stolen.
 The robber is perfectly happy with your goods, and you’re perfectly unhappy without them.

 Personal forgiveness is the mechanism that begins the process of releasing us from the damage caused by others.
 Until you can let go of the damage caused by others, you will continue to suffer in that damage in which you maintain.